 - Officials suggest the suppression effort cost more than $44.5 million

 Do you live in an area that could see similar devastation?
-Make sure your car and home insurance will cover you if a wildfire ever threatens your property.
+Make sure your home insurance will cover you if a wildfire ever threatens your property.

 Chelan Complex Fire